-Yes it’s a bit backwards, but if you’re already open for business and bills are coming do, just go out and start making money then let’s build a strategy.
+Yes, it’s a bit backwards, but if you’re already open for business and bills are coming due, just go out and start making money, and then let’s build a strategy after that.

 Without one, activity will fill the void and you’ll end up having to keep priming your business pump and never be able to take a break.

 A strategy is what ties everything together in one cohesive, synergistic fashion and builds an empire.
 Without a strategy, you’ll end up just floundering around until you collapse.

 30 Guerrilla Marketing Ideas

 * Legal Notice: Yes, some of this stuff is illegal in some way.
 Bylaws vary from city to city, and I’ve had cities call me for putting up a poster on a street pole, or a flyer on a car, and I’ve always been very courteous, pleaded ignorance, apologised profusely, then gone right back at it!
 Use your own discretion. *